Help and Healing

-St. Michael Ministry of Compassionate Care
+St. Michael Bereavement Ministry

 The Funeral Liturgy Team is willing to meet with any parishioners who would like to pre-plan their Funeral Liturgy.
 This is a great gift of love for yourself and for your family.
 We will gladly meet with you at your convenience, just call to arrange an appointment with Mary Ann Sestak at 630-879-8525 or Bob Pogwizd at 630-262-3395.

 AHG is a Christian, faith-based, non-profit organization for girls.
 AHG's program is similar to scouting and teaches many life skills.
 The mission of AHG is to “build women of integrity through service to God, family, community, and country.”
 The all girl units within the AHG troop structure, provide a nurturing environment for learning and building positive relationships.
 Through the AHG program, girls are enriched physically, mentally, and spiritually through a diverse range of badge activities, community service projects, camping, and outdoor programs.
 Our troop is diverse with members from area Catholic schools, public schools, and homeschool groups.

 Our Troop meetings are usually held on the second and fourth Fridays of every month from 7:00-8:30PM in Donovan Hall.

 Box Tops for Education